-This year, given the national focus on retirement security issues, we decided to advance the following policies:
+At the beginning of this year, the start of the 109th Congress, given the national focus on retirement security issues, we decided to advance the following policies:

 - Defer taxation of automatically reinvested capital gains: In short, we want to strengthen the ability of mutual fund investors to save for retirement by deferring taxation of automatically reinvested capital gains.
-I will elaborate about the GROWTH Act in a moment. - Modernize the rules regarding who may offer investment advice to workers in a 401(k) plan: Make it easier for 401(k) investors to turn to the professionals most familiar with their 401(k) plan investment options for advice. - Make permanent the retirement, education and other savings incentives enacted in the 2001 tax package: These provisions increased IRA and 401(k) savings limits, created 529 plan options, authorized "catch up contributions" from older savers, and more.
-They are now scheduled to expire in 2010. - Make permanent the reduced tax rates on capital gains and dividends enacted in the 2003 tax package: These provisions are now scheduled to expire in 2008. - Encourage greater participation in employer retirement plans by encouraging that workers be automatically enrolled unless they opt out: Currently, 20 percent of those eligible to participate in 401(k) plans fail to do so.
-Making participation automatic unless workers opt out will likely improve participation greatly. - Permit greater retention of retirement savings by delaying the date at which IRA savers must begin taking withdrawals: Currently, distributions must begin at age 70 and a half, yet people now expect to live longer in retirement and must be careful about how quickly they deplete their precious retirement assets so that they do not experience their fear outliving their money. - Encourage the creation of new and more universal tax-advantaged savings opportunities.
+I will elaborate about the GROWTH Act in a moment. - Modernize the rules regarding who may offer investment advice to workers in a 401(k) plan: That is, make it easier for 401(k) investors to turn to the professionals most familiar with their 401(k) plan investment options for advice. - Make permanent the retirement, education and other savings incentives enacted in the 2001 EGTRRA tax package: These provisions increased IRA and 401(k) savings limits, created 529 plan options, authorized "catch up contributions" from older savers, and more.
+They are now scheduled to expire in 2010. - Make permanent the reduced tax rates on capital gains and dividends enacted in the 2003 JGTRRA tax package: These provisions are now scheduled to expire in 2008. - Encourage greater participation in employer retirement plans by encouraging that workers be automatically enrolled unless they opt out: Currently, 20 percent of those eligible to participate in 401(k) plans fail to do so.
+ICI research has shown that making participation automatic unless workers opt out will significantly increase participation, particularly among lower-income workers. - Permit greater retention of retirement savings by delaying the date at which IRA savers must begin taking withdrawals: Currently, distributions must begin at age 70 and a half, yet people now expect to live longer in retirement and must be careful about how quickly they deplete their precious retirement assets so that they do not experience their fear - outliving their money. - Encourage the creation of new and more universal tax-advantaged savings opportunities.